 SSEC consists of a steering group and a program management, which represents the parties that have joined the cooperation.
 Fifteen parties have joined the network, large and small municipalities, large and small companies: as municipalities from all parts of Sweden, consultancy companies, manufacturing companies and companies that provide different types of services.

-Urban Food contributes to
+Urban Food contributes to:

-- increased employment as an effect of the emergence of new products, services and businesses, without increasing the use of arable land.
+- Increased employment as an effect of the emergence of new products, services and businesses, without increasing the use of arable land;

-- safe and sustainable food supply throughout Sweden, through the creation of short and controlled circular supply chains close to consumers in urban environments.
+- Safe and sustainable food supply throughout Sweden, through the creation of short and controlled circular supply chains close to consumers in urban environments.

 - Make available areas and meeting places in the city all year round with the aid of residual heat.